 Financial and non-financial incentives encourage more providers to participate in best practice programs and adopt more of the best practices.
 We know that implementation of occupational health best practices reduces worker disability, improves worker outcomes, and gets workers back to work as soon as medically possible.
 L&I has developed a variety of best practice programs to support providers during the workers' treatment.
-Caring for an ill or injured worker requires the attending provider to consider a variety of additional factors:
+Caring for a worker requires the attending provider to consider a variety of additional factors:

 We're paying providers who do the right thing for workers